 The District is dedicated to providing safe and reliable water and excellence in customer service under the guiding principles of affordability, customer fairness, and transparency.
 The rates customers are charged are impacted by several factors that include operation and maintenance expenses, infrastructure, expenditures, and administrative costs.
-In January 2020, the Board approved a detailed cost of service study and a proposed schedule of rate adjustments covering a five-year period beginning February 2020.
+January 2020, the Board approved a detailed cost of service study and a proposed schedule of rate adjustments covering a five-year period beginning February 2020.
 The average rate adjustment for the 5-year period is 5% per year.
+The Board of Directors, in light of COVID-19 and the economic hardship caused by it, elected a 3% rate increase January 2021 instead of the proposed 5%.